Planning a reunion at Lake Tahoe? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Kid-friendly

-The iconic Tahoe view; pull off at the Emerald Bay overlook on Hwy 89 for the family photo, hike down to Vikingsholm castle if you can.
+The headline Tahoe view; pull off at the Emerald Bay overlook on Hwy 89 for the family photo.
+Hike down to Vikingsholm castle for the active half of the group.

 Official source ↗